odobon1/vlm-tutorial/README.md

 In this tutorial, we will be covering the basics of applying VLMs to image classification tasks, guiding our discussion and comparison of classical and VLM paradigms with the reproduction of results from the seminal CLIP [1] and SigLIP [2] papers, with a particular focus on the headliner results from the CLIP paper abstract: CLIP zero-shot outperforming ResNet-50 on ImageNet1k, which ResNet-50 was specifically trained on.
 We will be following the convention used in the CLIP paper and use *CLIP* to refer to the ViT-L/14 (336px) variant unlessed otherwise specified.

+In this tutorial, we will be doing xyz and setting up a basic evaluation pipeline to measure Top-1 Precision on the ImageNet1k validation set.
+The code is set up in such a way to highlight the similarities and differences between performing image classification with standard models vs. VLMs.
+To use VLMs for image classification, we leverage the VLM image-to-text capability.

 We will benchmark ResNet-50 and various VLMs of interest on the validation set of ImageNet1k.

 In this tutorial we use a VLM for zero-shot classification, one of their most impressive capabilities.

 We will be evaluating and comparing VLMs and ResNet-50 [3] on the ImageNet1k [4] validation set.
 Note that unlike ResNet, which was trained on ImageNet1k, the VLMs weren't exposed to the ImageNet1k train data nor trained to explicitly recognize the 1000 discrete classes.
 In other words, we will be evaluating the zero-shot performance of the VLMs, baselining against a previously SOTA model that was explicitly trained for the task to reproduce the results from the CLIP paper abstract.

+The original ResNet-50 scored 76.2% Prec@1 on ImageNet1k as per the [official code release docs](https://github.com/KaimingHe/deep-residual-networks) of the seminal ResNet paper [3].

 We will be utilizing the PACE community copy of the ImageNet1k validation set located at `/storage/ice1/shared/d-pace_community/makerspace-datasets/`.